nekonaute/roborobo3/roborobo3/_README.txt

 >>>>IMPORTANT: USE ONLY 32-bits BMP IMAGES!<<<<

-gAgentMaskFilename				: the agent as how it is displayed and used for collision. gAgentSpecsFilename				: the agent specification regarding proximity sensor (location and orientation). gForegroundImageFilename 		: the environment decorative image, ie. only used for displaying -- should more or less match environment image. gEnvironmentImageFilename  		: the environment description image.
+gRobotMaskImageFilename				: the robot as how it is displayed and used for collision. gRobotSpecsImageFilename			: the robot specification regarding proximity sensor (location and orientation).

+gEnvironmentImageFilename  		: the environment description image.
 									R component is unused
 									G component is used to determine agent #G starting position (if more than one pixel with same G value, choose the most upper-left), B component is used to determine object type.